-Management is not aware of any potential impairment to the Company's liquidity, and the Company was in compliance with all its long-term debt above cash generated from operations will be met through the issuance of commercial paper or, depending upon market conditions, through the issuance of long-term debt or some combination of the two.
+Management is not aware of any potential impairment to the Company's liquidity, and the Company was in compliance with all its long-term debt covenants.
+It is anticipated that in 2004 any funding requirements above cash generated from operations will be met through the issuance of commercial paper or, depending upon market conditions, through the issuance of long-term debt or some combination of the two.

-The Company's credit ratings are as follows for the years ended December $31\colon$
+The Company's credit ratings are as follows for the years ended December 31: